simpledotorg/docs/engineering/tooling-and-infrastructure/developer-onboarding.md

 # Developer on and offboarding

 Developers working on Simple will be granted access to various services.
 This access will be revoked when the developer is no longer working on the project.
+Send an email to [access@simple.org](mailto:access@simple.org) including the list of services you need access to and the email address you'd like to use to access them.
+You can find information on the services you need access to below.

 ## What accounts do you need?